anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 }
 ```

-These votes will be given to the next block proposer who will
+These votes will be delivered to subsequent block proposers who will
-aggregate those that it can verify and will inject a signed protocol
+aggregate those that they can verify and will inject them into their
-transaction into their proposal.
+proposal.
+With ABCI++ this involves creating a new protocol transaction,
+we dub a digest, comprised of multiple individual votes on Ethereum events.

-Validators will check this transaction and the validity of the new votes as
+Validators will check the validity of Ethereum events vote extensions as
-part of `ProcessProposal`, this includes checking:
+part of `ProcessProposal`.
+This includes checking, among other things:
-- signatures
-- that votes are really from consensus validators
-- the calculation of backed voting power
+- The height within the vote extension is correct (e.g. not ahead of the

-If vote extensions are supported, it is also checked that each vote extension
+  last block height).
+If vote extensions are supported, it is also checked
-came from the previous round, requiring validators to sign over the Namada block
+  that each vote extension came from the previous height.
+Signing over the
-height with their vote extension.
-Signing over the block height also acts as
-a replay protection mechanism.
+  block height also acts as a replay protection mechanism.
+- That signatures come from consensus validators, at the epoch the vote
+  extensions originated from.
+- The bridge was active when the extension was signed.
+- Ethereum event nonces, to reject attempts to replay transactions through
+  the bridge.

-Furthermore, the vote extensions included by the block proposer should have
+Furthermore, with ABCI++ enabled, the vote extensions included by the block
-a quorum of the total voting power of the epoch of the block height behind
+proposer should have a quorum of the total voting power of the epoch of the
-it.
-Otherwise the block proposer would not have passed the `FinalizeBlock`
+block height behind it.
+Otherwise the block proposer would not have passed
-phase of the last round of the last block.
+the `FinalizeBlock` phase of the last round of the last block.

-These checks are to prevent censorship
-of events from validators by the block proposer.
-If vote extensions are not
+These checks are to prevent censorship of events from validators by the block
-enabled, unfortunately these checks cannot be made.
+proposer.
+If ABCI++ is not enabled, unfortunately these checks cannot be made.

 In `FinalizeBlock`, we derive a second transaction (the "state update"
 transaction) from the vote aggregation that:
-- calculates the required changes to `/eth_msgs` storage and applies it
+- Calculates the required changes to `/eth_msgs` storage and applies them.
-- acts on any `/eth_msgs/\$msg_hash` where `seen` is going from `false` to `true`
+- Acts on any `/eth_msgs/$msg_hash` where `seen` is going from `false` to `true`
-  (e.g. appropriately minting wrapped Ethereum assets)
+  (e.g. appropriately minting wrapped Ethereum assets).

 This state update transaction will not be recorded on chain but will be
 deterministically derived from the protocol transaction including the